 There are many other shops that you can explore around.
 And if you get exhausted and hungry there are a few cafes, restaurants, ice cream parlors to satisfy your hunger.

 Even if you don’t shop, looking around and admiring the hard work and skills is great.
-Besides that, you get to overlook at lovely meadows and countryside landscapes.
+Besides that, you get to overlook lovely meadows and countryside landscapes.

 P.S.
 Lot of shops won’t permit photography, so kindly respect that.